javalent/admonitions/README.md

 Please note that I can give no guarantees of stability on your publish site.
 Other JavaScript you include may conflict with this file.
 If you run into an issue using it, please create an issue on this repository and I will try to help you.

+## Icon Packs

+Additional icon packs can be downloaded in settings.

+### Adding Icon Packs

+Want to add an existing icon pack?
+Make a pull request with the following:

+1. Add a new folder in the [icons](./icons) folder with the name of your icon set.
+2. Create an `icons.json` file that has the icons defined as an Object.
+Please see the [Octicons json](./icons/octicons/icons.json) for reference.
+3. Put your icon pack's information in the two variables in the [Icon Packs](./src/icons/packs.ts) file.

 # Settings

 ## Custom Admonition Types